simpleesarath/mirrar_QA_Report/README.md

 Tested the try-on functionality in Camera mode,Studio mode,predefined or uploaded Model images, seamless transitions between try-on modes. found that sometimes failling perfect image position. <br/>
 Negative Scenarios: <br/>
-⦁	Its failing to reload the banner of the page. <br/>
+⦁	Its failing to reload the banner of the webpage page. <br/>
 ⦁	found that there are some errors in generating virtual product images like improper position of the virtual image,3-5 images are genarating with background <br/>
 ⦁	try to change the add to cart function or try ti increase the size of that button user might get difficulty in adding the cart <br/>
 ⦁	rendering time of the virtual  image is taking few seconds longer <br/>